Dear Evan Hansen (film): Critical response

-The film's handling of its source material, particularly how the Broadway version's stagey aspects mixed in with the film format, was generally not well received.
+The film's handling of its source material, particularly how the Broadway version's theatrical aspects mixed in with the film format, was generally not well received.
 Few critics felt the transition from stage to screen was successful, including Charles McNulty of the Los Angeles Times who still found the stage version better.
 Debruge was critical of the plotting, but gave the production crew credit for at least making some adjustments to the stage show's book, if not as many as would be desired.
 Less favorably, Dan Rubins of Slant Magazine and Bill Goodykoontz of The Arizona Republic felt the film needed more emotional depth for its serious themes to resonate; Goodykoontz highlighted Dever's and Moore's characters for being "the most realistically affected by what's going on in the story".
 Even more negatively, IndieWire reviewer Tina Hassannia and Katie Walsh of Hastings Tribune felt the source material's artifice and musical genre did not work for a mainstream film about mental health, suggesting a dramedy style would have worked better.

 Adrian Horton of The Guardian, referring to Platt's presentation as a teenager, and the film's treatment of mental health, stated, "The movie asks the audience to not look at two elephants in the room, and unfortunately, no amount of soaring music can relieve that heavy a burden."
 Mick LaSalle of the San Francisco Chronicle wrote that Chbosky "needed to make Dear Evan Hansen less grandiose.
 He needed to pick up the pace and chop 10 minutes from the running time".

 Michael Phillips of the Chicago Tribune said about Chbosky's direction, "Dear Evan Hansen preserves many of the selling points of its stage incarnation.
 But 'preserves' isn't the same as 'activates.'"
 Vanity Fair's Richard Lawson wrote the screen adaptation left the original musical's conflicting message of staying hopeful while considering Evan's hope unwarranted.
 He proposed that it should have really focused on "the false cheer and heavily synthetic inspiration content of so much contemporary online life".
 He also found Platt's stagey acting, specifically his "highly articulated tics", unsuitable for the film format.
 Issues of dissonance of tone were also noticed by Michael Rechtshaffen in his otherwise positive review for The Hollywood Reporter.
 He wrote that the non-musical scenes especially "struggle to find an agreeable balance between the theatrical and the melodramatic".